bwadde01/ML-for-MDM/README.md

 Exploring how we can improve Master Data Management (MDM) systems using machine learning.
 Presently, MDM systems leverage match and merge logic which relies on pre-written, deterministic rules to identify record linkages.
 In this repository, I explore how this deterministic logic can be supplemented with open source ML resources such as python's dedupe.
+Data quality and integrity issues can lead to two major problems when records are put through the match and merge process: overmerging (records that belong to different entities are merged) and undermerging (records that refer to the same entity are not matched).
+Comparing the results of a deterministic match and merge with the results of the following machine learning approach could help identify both of these two.

 First, I created a script that leverages pydbgen to randomly generate records (name, address*, identifiers, etc.) with data quality issues that one might observe in a
 MDM system such as NULLs, typographical errors, etc. (generate_MDM_data.py).
 The goal with these records was to create multiple records that in reality correspond